frankysoo/campaign-manager-mini/docs/architecture.md

 ## Components

 - **API**: Built with FastAPI, provides CRUD for campaigns and event ingestion, includes health check.
-- **Worker**: Python script using asyncio to consume from Redis, process events, and interact with DB.
+- **Worker**: Python script using asyncio to consume from Redis, process events with enhanced rule engine, and interact with DB.
+- **Rule Engine**: Advanced campaign matching supporting complex logical conditions, comparisons, and nested field access.
 - **Database**: PostgreSQL for relational storage of campaigns and event logs.
 - **Queue**: Redis Pub/Sub for decoupling API and Worker.